oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-labs.md

 <details><summary><b>Requirements for this Lab</b></summary>
 <p>

 - **Access to the Linux Desktop set up by your instructor**.
-This environment will contain Eclipse and Firefox applications, as well as a set of comman-line tools you will need : maven, docker, kubectl.
+This environment will contain Eclipse and Firefox applications, as well as a set of command-line tools you will need : maven, docker, kubectl.
 In a next iteration of this lab we will provide instructions to set this up on your own laptop.
   - You will have to install a VNC viewer on your laptop to access this environment.